Niutels/Nico-Portfolio/src/content/posts/2020-05-13-desk-for-minimalists.md

 title: the Iron Man suit is happening
 slug: /exoskeleton
 date: 2019-04-20 22:39
-description: exoskeleton ironman robot wbc whole body control hardware robotics enhance human
+description: Principal components of an exoskeleton and what it means to control it
 featuredImage: /assets/exo.png
 ---
 <!--StartFragment-->